WesternAI/westernai-website/README.md

 This project is licensed under the MIT License.

-## 👥 Team
+## 👥 Credits

-Built by the Western AI Communications Team for the Western Artificial Intelligence Club.
+**Built by Peter MF Bai** for the Western Artificial Intelligence Club.

+*This website was developed with the assistance of Claude AI (Anthropic) for code generation and implementation.*

 ## 🔗 Links